nickjourjine/cheap-ultrasonic-speaker/README.md

 2. Click on the little black terminal icon - it should be in the upper left on the desktop.
 3. This should open a terminal window where you can type commands and generally interact with the Raspberry Pi.
 4. Go to the "boot" folder, where the `config.txt` configuration file is, either by navigating to it using the mouse or typing `cd \boot\` into the terminal window.
-5. Make a copy of the configuration file (in case you need to start) over by using the Desktop interface or typing `cp \boot\config.txt \boot\config_backup.txt`
+5. Make a copy of the configuration file (in case you need to start over) by using the Desktop interface or typing `cp \boot\config.txt \boot\config_backup.txt`
 6. Now open the `config.txt` file, find the line with `dtoverlay`, and replace whatever is there with `dtoverlay=hifiberry-dacplus`
 7. Reboot the Raspberry Pi by typing `sudo reboot` into the terminal window and hitting enter.
 8. Now in the terminal, type `cat /proc/asound/cards`.
-You should see this something like the following, indicating that the Hifiberry sound card is recognized.
+You should see something like the following, indicating that the Hifiberry sound card is recognized.
 ```
 0 [sndrpihifiberry]: HifiberryDacp - snd_rpi_hifiberry_dacplus
 					 snd_rpi_hifiberry_dacplus